NancyZhang26/silly_blog/posts/clubbingpackagept8.md

 ![Cinema](/img/blog6.0/cinema.jpg)
 <small>Cape cinema.</small>

 I say the most impressive scenary was the beach.
-Us tree trio had to walked over a long beachy area on bare feet.
+Us three had to walked over a long beachy area on bare feet.
 It wasn’t purely beach, but ***a mixture of sandy piles, clear shallow water filtering spiky seaweeds laying on the shore, and cages for trapping oysters.*** Don’t touch them.
 You would get shot!
 Seriously.

 ![Oyster traps](/img/blog6.0/oyster_trap.jpg)
 <small>Oyster traps.</small>